 Insert in a binary search tree with parent

-In order to insert a value in a binary search tree, you have to find the right spot.
 From root, you compare the input value with each node’s data.
 If the input value is larger than the node’s data, you move to its right child.
-Otherwise move to its left child.
-You also keep track the previous visited node and save it in a variable.
+Otherwise, move to its left child.
+You also keep track of the previously visited node and save it in a variable named parent or previous.

 When you reach a node whose left or right child is null, you can add the new node with the input value as a left or right child.
 Meantime, add the reference to the parent in this new node.